kwalczak80/Speedy-cars/README.md

 ![Responsiveness](docs/images/responsiveness/responsiveness.JPG)

 This full-stack framework project was built using Django, PostgreSQL, Python, HTML, CSS, and JavaScript.
-This car sales website is designed to display cars for sale to customers and allow them to book, edit or cancel test drives.
+The Speedy Cars website is designed to display cars for sale to customers and allow them to book, edit or cancel test drives.
 The website also provides an option to find a car with specific search criteria.
+The business owner can also easily manage the cars stock from the administration panel.
-This website is my first approach to building a commercial website.
+While this project is purely educational, it is my first attempt at building a commercial website.

 ## User Experience (UX)

 ### Primary Goal

-The primary goal of the website from the site owner’s perspective is as follows:
+The primary goal of the website, from the site owner’s perspective, is as follows:

 - To attract customers to the business by showing a variety of cars for sale
 - To allow a user to navigate the website easily